-This paper generalizes our earlier results in [20, 21].
-The main difference is that in [20, 21] we assume that when the BS selects a stream, a new packet with fresh information is generated and then transmitted to the corresponding destination in the same time-slot.
-It follows that in [20, 21] the packet delay is always 1 slot and the AoI is reduced to h(t) = 1 slot after every packet delivery.
+The main difference is that in [19], [26] we assume that when the BS selects a stream, a new packet with fresh information is generated and then transmitted to the corresponding destination in the same time-slot.
+It follows that in [19], [26] the packet delay is always 1 slot and the AoI is reduced to h(t) = 1 slot after every packet delivery.
 In contrast, in this paper, we consider a network in which packets are generated according to a stochastic process and are enqueued before being transmitted.
 This seemingly modest distinction affects the packet delay and the evolution of AoI over time, which in turn affects the results and proofs throughout the paper significantly.
+To illustrate the technical differences between [19], [26] and this paper, we briefly compare the approaches taken for analyzing Stationary Randomized policies and Max-Weight policies.

-For example, consider the analysis of Stationary Randomized policies.
-Under the assumptions in [20, 21], the AoI evolution is stochastically renewed after every packet delivery, since h(t) = 1, and thus the AoI can be analyzed by directly applying the elementary renewal theorem for renewal-reward processes.
+- Under the assumptions in [19], [26], the AoI evolution is stochastically renewed after every packet delivery, since h(t) = 1, and thus the AoI can be analyzed by directly applying the elementary renewal theorem for renewal-reward processes.
 In contrast, in this paper, the evolution of AoI may be dependent across consecutive inter-delivery intervals and, thus, the same approach is not applicable.
-To analyze the AoI, we obtain the stationary distribution of a two-dimensional Markov Chain in Proposition 4.
+To analyze the AoI, we obtain the stationary distribution of a two-dimensional Markov Chain with countably-infinite state space in Proposition 4. - The Max-Weight policy in [19], [26] makes scheduling decisions based on AoI only.
+In contrast, in this paper, the Max-Weight policy selects streams based on the AoI reduction accrued from a successful packet delivery, which is a function of both AoI and packet delay.